Linear and nonlinear stability of rate-and-state faults: Discussion

-For $L$ in the range $L<L_c<L_p$ we may expect the spontaneous emergence of aseismic transients: the fault is linearly unstable meaning small perturbations will grow exponentially quickly, but the fault is also non-linearly stable meaning that growth cannot continue.
-On the basis of results for a spring-block slider [\emph{Gu et al.}, 1983], we know that linear stability is lost as a supercritical Hopf bifurcation [e.g., \emph{Strogatz}, 1994].
-This implies that, as $L$ is increased beyond the phase boundary $L=L_c$, a stable limit cycle emerges in which state and slip rate may periodically vary about steady-state, and the amplitude of this stable limit cycle grows with increasing $L$.
-When the fault size $L$ is finitely larger than $L_c$, the linear description of this bifurcation loses relevance as the growth of slip rate following a small perturbation enters the non-linear regime.
+For $L$ in the range $L_c<L<L_p$ we may expect the spontaneous emergence of aseismic transients: the fault is linearly unstable meaning small perturbations will grow exponentially quickly but this result of linearization loses relevance as the growth of slip rate following a small perturbation enters the non-linear regime.
 Exponential growth of perturbations does not continue indefinitely, and provided $L$ remains below $L_p$, there does not exist an attractive manner for slip to continue to accelerate.
 This means that any transient, finite acceleration induced by being linearly unstable is ultimately limited as the fault is non-linearly stable, and the fault will decelerate towards steady-state and the process repeats.